StanchykAF/NastassiaStanchyk-mobile/README.md

 # For running tests locally use testNG.xml file

+0. In pom.xml change <ts.appium> property to http://localhost:4723/
 1. **_nativeTNG.xml_** for running tests for native app (put your .apk to src/main/resources folder)
 2. **_webTNG.xml_** for running tests for web app